 - Visible cracks or gaps in the exterior masonry

-- White staining (efflorescence) indicates moisture problems
+- White staining (efflorescence) that says you've got a moisture problem

-- Missing or severely damaged chimney cap
+- A missing or badly beat-up chimney cap

 Q: What permits do I need for chimney work in Peyton?

-- Cleaning and inspection: No permit required
+- Cleaning and inspection: no permit needed

-- Chimney cap installation: No license required
+- Chimney cap installation: no permit needed

-- Liner replacement: Permit required ($100-$200)
+- Liner replacement: permit required ($100-$200)

-- Structural repairs over 100 sq ft: Permit required
+- Structural repairs over 100 sq ft: permit required

-- New construction or rebuild: Full building permit required
+- New construction or rebuild: full building permit required

 Q: Why do chimney repairs cost so much?